brisa-build/brisa/docs/03-components-details/03-context.md

 The Provider is required to propagate a value from this context to a sub-tree of components.

 The Provider does **not need any import**.
 You can use the custom element `context-provider` by passing the context and value.

-Although in both server and client the context is used exactly the same, the main difference between them is the following:

-In the server-components the `context-provider` is a tag that does not end in the HTML, it is only used so that the rendering from the server knows how to manage the context.
-That is to say, the final HTML would be only the HTML inside `AnotherComponent`.
+It is a web component because this way the value is going to be shared with the client components and also you can use the same provider in client components.

 **Server component:**